 The squares on the eastern side of the Historic District are usually the prettiest.
 I make a note beside each square below once it’s been decorated.

-I’ll start updating these in late November and early December of 2023:
+I’ll start updating these in late November or early December of 2024:

 • Chippewa Square